This glossary of terms covers common phrases in PCB manufacturing. Some of these topics are covered further in our free DFM guide.

 Base Copper Weight: see Copper Foil

 BBT: Bare Board Test.
 Electrical testing of unpopulated PCB.

-Bill of materials (BOM): A comprehensive listing of all subassemblies, components, and raw materials that go into a parent assembly, showing the quantity of each required to make the assembly.
+Bill of Materials (BOM): A comprehensive listing of all subassemblies, components, and raw materials that go into a parent assembly, showing the quantity of each required to make the assembly.

 CAD: Computer Aided Design.
 Computer software used to design electrical circuits.

 CAM: Computer Aided Manufacturing.
 Use of computers to manufacture products.

 CAM Files: The files used for manufacturing PCB including Gerber file, NC Drill file and Assembly Drawings.

 Ceramic Ball Grid Array (CBGA): A ball grid array package with a ceramic substrate.

 Chip-on-Board (COB): A configuration in which a chip is directly attached to a printed circuit board or substrate by solder or conductive adhesives.